ASolchen/RaspiPLC/README.md

 - Multi-user authentication
 - Cloud integration

-These may be explored later, but are intentionally out of scope for the initial design.
+These may be explored later but are intentionally out of scope.

 ---

 ## Why This Exists

+Many soft-PLC systems fail because:

+- State ownership is unclear
+- Restart order matters
+- Protocols implicitly create state
+- Memory layout drifts over time

-This project exists to explore a clean, understandable, and restart-safe way to build a soft PLC using Linux primitives — without burying the design inside a single monolithic service.
+RaspiPLC exists to explore a clean, understandable, and restart-safe alternative using standard Linux primitives.

 If this README still makes sense six months from now, it has done its job.